 Submission of abstracts

-The Scientific Organising Committee (SOC) of the 32nd European Veterinary Dermatology Congress, co-organized by the European Society of Veterinary Dermatology (ESVD), European College of Veterinary Dermatology (ECVD) and International Society of Veterinary Dermatopathology (ISVD) is calling for the submission of abstracts.
-To be presented during the congress, which will take place from 16-18 September 2021.
+The Scientific Organising Committee (SOC) of the 33rd European Veterinary Dermatology Congress, co-organized by the European Society of Veterinary Dermatology (ESVD) and European College of Veterinary Dermatology (ECVD) is calling for the submission of abstracts.
+To be presented during the congress, which will take place from 29 September - 1 October 2022.

-Abstracts are to be submitted by April 19th 2021 at 23:59, Central European Time.
-Submission is no longer possible.
+The abstract submission will be available from 1 February 2022, and are to be submitted by 10 April 2022 at 23:59, Central European Time.

 All submitted abstracts will be blindly reviewed by the SOC and globally-scored according to their originality, quality and relevance.

 Abstracts should be relevant to the congress delegates, who are a mix of first opinion clinicians and clinical specialists, dermatopathologists, clinician-scientists, interns graduate students and residents.
 While basic science studies are welcome these should be of direct interest to this audience.
 For example, studies involving humans or mouse models are unlikely to be considered, unless they deliver important information about the mechanism or treatment of an veterinary skin disease.

 Single case reports or small case series are not encouraged unless they provide new and useful information on a novel disease, or clinical signs, diagnosis, histopathology or treatment of an existing animal skin disease relevant to the congress delegates.
 The information should also be relevant to an international audience - first case reports from a single country are unlikely to be considered.
 These cases are better suited for local or regional veterinary meetings.

 Incomplete or inappropriate abstracts will be rejected.
 Potential reasons for this rejection might include:

 • Abstracts stating ‘results will be provided’ or ‘results will be discussed’.